link arrow

 Compliance Steps for Brokers

-Brokers must implement significant system upgrades to comply with Form 1099-DA and wallet-specific tracking requirements:
+Brokers must implement system upgrades to comply with Form 1099-DA and wallet-specific tracking:

-2. Adopt Wallet-Specific Basis Tracking: Transition from aggregate tracking to wallet-specific reporting, as required under Revenue Procedure 24-28.
+• Adopt Wallet-Specific Basis Tracking: Transition from aggregate tracking to wallet-specific reporting.

-• Automate transaction tracking and generate Form 1099-DA efficiently.
+• Leverage Kryptos Enterprise: Automate transaction tracking and generate Form 1099-DA efficiently.

-Example: A major exchange integrates Kryptos Enterprise to manage cost-basis calculations, automate reporting, and comply with new IRS standards without disruption.
+A major exchange integrates Kryptos Enterprise to manage cost-basis calculations, automate reporting, and comply with IRS standards without disruption.

-• Pre-2025: Begin organizing digital asset records and implementing tracking systems.
+Pre-2025 Organize digital asset records and implement tracking systems

 FAQs

-Brokers, such as cryptocurrency exchanges and intermediaries, are required to issue Form 1099-DA for digital asset transactions.
+Brokers, including cryptocurrency exchanges and intermediaries, must issue Form 1099-DA.

 Yes.
-By choosing Specific Unit Allocation, taxpayers can minimize capital gains by selling higher-cost assets first.
+Using Specific Unit Allocation allows taxpayers to minimize gains by selling higher-cost assets first.

-Non-compliance can lead to penalties, IRS audits, and additional interest on underreported taxes.
+Non-compliance can result in penalties, IRS audits, and interest on underreported taxes.

-Kryptos Tax and Kryptos Enterprise automate cost-basis tracking, streamline allocations, and ensure IRS-compliant reporting for taxpayers and brokers.
+Kryptos Tax and Kryptos Enterprise automate cost-basis tracking, streamline allocations, and ensure IRS-compliant reporting.

 Conclusion

-Revenue Procedure 24-28 and Form 1099-DA represent a pivotal shift in digital asset tax compliance.
-By requiring wallet-specific tracking and introducing structured reporting, the IRS is working to close gaps, improve accuracy, and align crypto taxation with traditional financial assets.
+Revenue Procedure 24-28 and Form 1099-DAmark a major shift in digital asset tax compliance.
+Wallet-specific tracking and structured reporting improve accuracy, reduce underreporting, and align cryptocurrency taxation with traditional financial assets.

-Platforms like Kryptos Tax and Kryptos Enterprise empower taxpayers and brokers to automate cost-basis tracking, simplify reporting, and meet IRS requirements efficiently.
-Adopting these tools ensures a smooth transition to compliance, reduces manual effort, and eliminates costly errors.
+Tools like Kryptos Tax and Kryptos Enterprise empower taxpayers and brokers to automate cost-basis tracking, simplify reporting, and meet IRS requirements efficiently.
+Early adoption ensures smooth compliance, reduces manual work, and eliminates costly errors in 2026 and beyond.

 DateEvent/Requirement